beetbox/beets/docs/reference/cli.rst

 * The ``--path`` option instead shows the path to your configuration file.
   This can be combined with the ``--default`` flag to show where beets keeps its internal defaults.
-* The ``--redact`` option will automatically mask sensitive values (e.g., passwords) when printing the configuration.
-This makes it easier to copy/paste your config when reporting bugs.
+* By default, sensitive information like passwords is removed when dumping the configuration.
+The ``--clear`` option includes this sensitive data.
 * With the ``--edit`` option, beets attempts to open your config file for editing.
 It first tries the ``$EDITOR`` environment variable and then a fallback option depending on your platform: ``open`` on OS X, ``xdg-open``